pre-vert/Borrowable-limit-order-book/SPEC.md

 ## Rules

-- Taking an order either relocates or liquidates all positions which borrow from it
+- Taking an order liquidates all positions which borrow from it
 - Cancelling an order cannot liquidate positions, only relocate them on the order book
 - Taking an order which assets serve as collateral for a borrowing position elsewhere in the book has the effect of closing the borrowing position (see Potential issue 3. in [ISSUES.md](ISSUES.md#3))
 - Orders cannot be taken at a loss.
 A price oracle is pulled before any taking to check the condition (see Potential issue 2. in [ISSUES.md](ISSUES.md))